Attacks on religious sites during the Gaza war

-The Israeli invasion of Gaza, which began as a result of the Gaza war on 7 October 2023, has resulted in significant destruction and damage to numerous religious sites including mosques and churches.
+The Gaza war, which began as a result of the Hamas-led October 7 attacks, has resulted in significant destruction and damage to numerous religious sites including mosques and churches in Gaza, particularly by the Israeli Defense Forces.

 On 19 October 2023, an Israeli airstrike hit the Church of Saint Porphyrius, where 500 people were sheltering.
 On 8 November 2023, Israel bombed and destroyed the Khalid bin al-Walid Mosque.
 By 13 November 2023, at least sixty mosques had been destroyed by Israeli bombs.
 In December 2023, an Israeli bombing destroyed the Great Mosque of Gaza.
 At least seven people were killed in an Israeli airstrike on a Rafah mosque full of displaced people on 23 February 2024.
 Five people were killed in a mosque in northern Gaza that was bombed without warning.
 The al-Riad mosque in Khan Younis was heavily damaged by an Israeli bombing on 9 March 2024.
 On 24 August 2024, Israeli forces attacked and destroyed a 96-year-old historic Bani Saleh Mosque in Khan Yunis, where they also insulted the Quran and then set it on fire.

 By 10 March 2024, more than 1,000 mosques had been destroyed by Israeli attacks.
 In May 2024, an Israeli bombing on a mosque in Gaza City reportedly killed at least 10 people.

 Background

-According to a Washington Institute for Near East Policy report, Hamas had spent years constructing an elaborate tunnel system and made wide use of civilian facilities as a cover for its military activities.
-It turned schools, mosques, hospitals, and residential housing into weapons storage facilities, headquarters and fighting positions.

 The invasion of Gaza, which began on October 7, 2023, was triggered by a violent attack by Hamas on Israeli communities on the outskirts of Gaza.
-The conflict caused widespread destruction in Gaza, with significant damage to religious sites.
+Hamas dubbed the operation "Al Aqsa flood", a reference to the Al Aqsa mosque in the old city of Jerusalem, and cited Israeli encroachments on the that site as one of the reasons for its attack.
+Israel's military response caused widespread destruction in Gaza, with significant damage to religious sites.

+According to a 2009 report published by The Washington Institute for Near East Policy, Hamas made wide use of civilian facilities as a cover for its military activities.
+The report said the "schools, mosques, hospitals, and civilian housing became weapons storage facilities, Hamas headquarters, and fighting positions".
+Hamas denies such allegations.
 According to international humanitarian law, the deliberate targeting of religious buildings during conflict is considered a war crime, unless such sites are used for military purposes.

 The Palestinian Central Bureau of Statistics recorded that there were 1,230 mosques in the Gaza Strip in 2021.
 According to the Gaza local authorities, 1,000 mosques have been destroyed in Israeli attacks on the Gaza Strip since October 7, 2023, with reconstruction costs estimated at $500 million.
 Other reports indicate that 378 mosques were targeted during the conflict, although this number has not been independently verified.
 By January 2024, the BBC had confirmed 72 incidents of mosques being damaged or destroyed between 7 October and 31 December 2023.

 Reports also stated that three churches were damaged during the conflict.
 In January 2024, the BBC confirmed two incidents of churches being damaged or destroyed between 7 October and 31 December 2023.